Also see:

 ---|---|---|---|

-1. If no batten space ventilation is provided then the LR underlay should be treated as an HR underlay and ventilation provided in accordance with Table 11 above.
+1. If no batten space ventilation is provided, the Type LR underlay should be treated as a Type HR underlay and ventilation provided in accordance with Table 11 above.

 Table 16: Warm or hybrid roof ventilation (Type LR underlay and air impermeable outer roof covering)